 Late Spring/ Early Summer: arugula, beans, beets, bok choy, broccoli raab, cabbage, carrots, celery, collards, cucumbers, escarole, fennel, garlic scapes, green garlic, herbs, kale, kohlrabi, lettuce, new potatoes, radicchio, spring radishes, scallions, spring onions, summer squash, swiss chard, hakurei turnips

-Mid-Summer: beans, beets, celery, cherry tomatoes, cucumbers, kirby cucumbers, eggplant, fennel, garlic, hot peppers, lettuce, onions, sweet peppers, potatoes, summer squash, spaghetti squash, swiss chard, red slicing tomatoes, heirloom tomatoes, *herbs and *flowers
+Mid-Summer: beans, beets, celery, cherry tomatoes, cucumbers, kirby cucumbers, eggplant, fennel, garlic, hot peppers, lettuce, onions, sweet peppers, potatoes, summer squash, winter squash, swiss chard, red slicing tomatoes, heirloom tomatoes, *herbs and *flowers

 Late Summer/Fall: arugula, beets, bok choy, broccoli, broccoli raab, brussel sprouts, cabbage, carrots, collards, celeriac, celery, eggplant, escarole, *flowers, garlic, *herbs, hot peppers, kale, kohlrabi, leeks, lettuce, onions, peppers, potatoes, radicchio, shallots, spinach, summer squash, swiss chard, tomatoes, turnips, winter radishes, winter squash.